flynx/proxmox-utils/README.md

 ### Recovery strategies

-ns/gate as separate nodes for redundancy
+XXX ns/gate are separate nodes for redundancy

-ssh facing lan to avoid a single point of failure with gate
+XXX ssh facing lan to avoid a single point of failure with gate

+XXX access points: ssh and wireguard